OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-protect-worksheet.md

-This is the fifth step of a tutorial that begins with **Excel Tutorial Create Table**.
-You need to complete the preceding steps to get the project in the state that this step assumes.
+In this step of the tutorial, you'll add another button to the ribbon that, when chosen, executes a function that you'll define to toggle worksheet protection on and off.

 ## Configure the manifest to add a second ribbon button